iandhar7/Credit_risk_classification/README.md

 Class 1: 0.94

 # Summary:
 The machine learning model performed exceptionally well, with an overall accuracy score of 0.99.
 The precision and recall scores were impressive, particularly for Class 0, which achieved near-perfect precision and recall.
-Class 1 also performed well, with a precision score of 0.84 and a recall score of 0.94, indicating a moderate rate of false positives.
+Class 1 also performed well, with a precision score of 0.84 and a recall score of 0.94.

 # Recommendation: